 The next 12 months will shift the math further in favor of the hybrid model.
 Generative video quality will keep improving, closing more of the synthetic-voice gap and reducing the categories where UGC creators are the only option.
 Agency tooling will mature, making it easier for in-house leads to direct external production capacity remotely.
 The cost per variant from AI creative agencies will keep dropping as workflows industrialize.
 The cost per UGC creator will keep climbing as platform competition for creator attention intensifies.

-The decision is not theological.
-It is operational.
+Treat this as an operational decision, not a tribal one.
 Run the math for your stage, your volume need, your brand maturity, and your voice requirements.
-The answer will not be the same as the company down the street, and the answer that was right for you last year is probably not the answer for next year.
+The answer will not match the company down the street, and whatever was right for you last year is probably not right for next year.

 Up next.
 This post is the decision tree.
 For what an AI performance creative workflow actually looks like under the hood, read AI Performance Creative: The Complete 2026 Playbook.
 For how to brief whichever model you pick so the first month is not wasted, read the brief guide.